Transient Reviving Dynamics with an Exact Solution for Delay Differential Equations: Reviving Delayed Dynamics

+The procedure of constructing an exact solution as described above enables us to examine the behavior of transient dynamics for a class of non-autonomous DDEs.
+As an example, we introduce and examine a specific case of equation (\ref{drg}) where $g(t) = a / (t +\tau_M)$:

+Here, $a$, $b$ and $\tau_M$ are real--valued constants, and we consider the range of delay $0 \leq \tau < \tau_M$.
+Our interest is to investigate the behavior of solution of this DDE for the range of $-\tau \leq t$.

+We employ our exact solution construction described in the previous section.
+The formal solution for Equation (\ref{drs2}) can be expressed using Equation (\ref{soldrg2}):

+Then, using only the principal branch ($k = 0$) of the $W$ function, an exact solution for $-\tau \leq t$ is given as follows with a normalization such that it is $X_0$ at $t=0$:

-The most noteworthy characteristic of the solution to this delay differential equation is the resurgence of oscillatory transient dynamics, as illustrated in Fig. 1.
+The most noteworthy characteristic of the solution to this delay differential equation is the resurgence of oscillatory transient dynamics, as illustrated in Fig. 2, which shows a representative plot of the solution (\ref{soldrgegs2}).
+As a confirmation of our approach, we also numerically solved Equation (\ref{drs2}) with the initial function $\phi(t) = {X_{W_0}}(t)$ for $-\tau \leq t \leq 0$.
+The results match our exact solution plots (see Appendix).

 With appropriately chosen parameters, it displays a transient oscillation characterized by a diminishing amplitude followed by divergence.
-In contrast to the typical behavior of oscillatory delayed dynamics generated by the first-order DDE, such as Hayes equation (\ref{hayes}) , where amplitude monotonically decreases towards a fixed point or diverges beyond a critical delay value, the peculiar dynamics of the reviving amplitude have not been explicitly highlighted or explored.
+Unlike the typical behavior of oscillatory delayed dynamics generated by the first-order DDE, such as Hayes's equation (\ref{hayes}), where the amplitude monotonically decreases towards a fixed point or diverges beyond a critical delay value, the peculiar dynamics of the reviving amplitude have not been explicitly highlighted or explored.

 From a qualitative standpoint, considering time $t$ in the equation's coefficients, the balance between dynamical increase and decrease evolves over time.
 By setting parameters $a$ and $b$ such that, for a given delay, the dynamics are asymptotically stable, the transient behavior decreases towards $X=0$.
 However, as time $t$ increases, the balance shifts, and the instability introduced by the delay becomes dominant, leading to divergence.